A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

-Coaching still is an unregulated field.
+Coaching is still an unregulated field.
 While some coaches have extensive training, others do not.
 People seeking this type of arrangement can interview the coach before embarking on a coach/coachee relationship.
 Certification can indicate a certain level of knowledge.
-Still, it does not necessarily mean that the coach is the right fit, or has the necessary experience the client wants or needs.
+Still, it does not necessarily mean that the coach is the right fit or has the necessary experience the client wants or needs.

 Every coach can develop their use of powerful questions during a coaching session.
 Doing so helps the coach create a stronger, more effective relationship with the client.